dot166/jOS_j-lib/README.md

 seekbarpreference is adapted from [crDroid Android](https://github.com/crdroidandroid) and is licenced under Apache 2.0

-birdgame is adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0
+birdgame and other game components are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

 sensitive-pn is adapted from [LineageOS](https://github.com/LineageOS), see aosp/sensitive-pn/readme.md for more information

+ThemeEngineActivity and all code in the themepickerimpl folder is adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0